Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Introduction

-The remainder of the paper is as follows: In Section \ref{sec:modeltest}, we present our model, the hypotheses of interest and statistics for panel tests of EPA.
-Section \ref{sec:monte} investigates the small sample properties of these new tests.
-In Section \ref{sec:app}, the predictive ability of the OECD and IMF are compared using their economic growth forecasts.
-Sections \ref{sec:conc} concludes.
+The remainder of the paper is as follows: The testing framework and the hypotheses of interest are presented in Section \ref{sec:modeltest}.
+The panel EPA test statistics and their asymptotic properties are reported in Section \ref{sec:tests}.
+Section \ref{sec:monte} is on the small sample properties of the proposed tests. {Section \ref{sec:imp} gives guidelines to practitioners willing to test the EPA hypotheses using panels.} In Section \ref{sec:app} the economic growth forecast errors of the OECD and the IMF are compared using the proposed tests.
+Section \ref{sec:conc} concludes.
+Three appendices contain additional justification of our testing framework, proofs of results and {the details of the} second application comparing the IMF CPI forecasts with random walk forecasts.